openthread/ot-br-posix/STYLE_GUIDE.md

 ## Standards

-- OpenThread uses and enfores both Python 2 and Python 3.
+- OpenThread uses and enforces both Python 2 and Python 3.
 Support for Python 2 is a result of the fact that some current Linux distributions and Macs are still using 2.x as default.

 ## Conventions and Best Practices